-The problem: school people don't have enough time to read
+The problem: front-line educators don't have enough time to read

 All teachers, school principals and other educational leaders try to read the professional literature, but very few are successful at staying on top of the best research and ideas.
-Their jobs are simply too demanding, and after hours they need to spend time with their families and friends and recharge their batteries.
+Their jobs are simply too demanding, and after hours they need to spend time with families and friends and recharge.

 An additional problem is that the best educational ideas are widely scattered among many different publications.
 No single magazine or newspaper allows for one-stop shopping in the marketplace of educational ideas.
-There are several free online publications, including PEN Weekly NewsBlast, ASCD SmartBrief, EduWonk, and The Education Gadfly - but they deal mostly with national policy issues.
+There are several free online publications, including ASCD SmartBrief and Education Gadfly - but they deal mostly with national policy issues.

 So where does this leave an educator who is hungry for actionable, mind-stretching ideas?

 The solution: a brief weekly summary of the best articles

-The Marshall Memo was conceived to meet this need.
-It does three things:
+The Marshall Memo was conceived to meet this need: